TiraMissU

 This means that multiplication of rotation matrices corresponds to composition of rotations, applied in left-to-right order of their corresponding matrices.

 To rotate points in the xy-Cartesian plane counterclockwise through an angle θ about the origin of the Cartesian coordinate system use a rotation matrix R; each point is represented by a column vector v, of each point's coordinates (position).
-The rotated vector is then obtained by matrix multiplication Rv
+The rotated vector is then obtained by matrix multiplication Rv.

 Rotation matrices are square matrices (nxn), with real entries; characterized as orthogonal matrices with determinant 1.